marks530/ms3_project/README.md

 * Test the login page for existing user and check that correct flash messages are received
 * Test the login page for unknown user and check that correct flash messages are received
 * Check the login page for min and max lengths and patterns on all fields
+* Check that Engineers Name in New Report limited to engineers only
 * Create a new report and check for validation of min and max length on all fields
 * Verify in the add report page that empty fields are not permitted
 * Verify that new report is reflected in the correct collection in the database